Dermatologist Launches New Concept in High Growth Suburb

 With PRG advocating for Dr. K, the space planner hired an architect with the skills and experience needed to design a floor plan.
 All the while, Dr. K’s agent was negotiating with the landlord for the extra time it would take to open after these significant delays.

 Ultimately, Dr. K’s agent negotiated a significant tenant improvement allowance to ensure Dr. K could build out the office to align with his new concept.
-In addition, Dr. K received a lengthy build out period wherein he would not have to pay any rent.
+In addition, Dr. K received a lengthy build-out period wherein he would not have to pay any rent.
 This window allowed him plenty of time to prepare for opening, despite the design delays.

-Dr. K designed his new office exactly how he wanted it and opened in a suburb that allowed him to see patients on opening day.
+Dr. K designed his new office exactly how he wanted it and opened it in a suburb that allowed him to see patients on opening day.

 Call us at (512) 761-7101 or send us an email at [email protected] to explore your healthcare real estate needs.